minhthangdang/SignLanguageRecognitionCNN/README.md

 Test Accuracy: 0.89445066
 ```

-You can see it achieved very good results.
+Even though it is a relatively simple network, it achieved very good results.
 Compared to my first deep learning model for the same task (https://github.com/minhthangdang/SignLanguageRecognition), this model is not only better in accuracy, but also faster in training time with much lower number of epochs.

 This is one of my repositories in a series of deep learning exercises.
 Please check out
 my other repositories to see more.